-The Committee approved the agenda as distributed.
+Committee members approved the agenda as distributed.

-4. WSD 2024/2025 Budget Consultation
+4. WSD 2024/2025 BUDGET CONSULTATION

-At the previous meeting, the Committee was requested to consult with their school communities to identify priorities for consideration as part of the upcoming budget process.
+At the previous meeting, Committee members were requested to consult with their school communities to identify priorities for consideration as part of the upcoming budget process.

 At a meeting held January 15, 2024, the Board of Trustees reviewed the feedback from parents/guardians which included; smaller class sizes, improved classroom instruction, greater academic engagement, increase attendance and graduation rates, improve maths and literacy achievement, additional learning support for teachers in school, provide universal nutrition program, phase-in no-fee lunch supervision, replace three school playgrounds annually, build powerful neighbourhood schools, enhance school safety, improve settlement services for newcomers and expand adult EAL to the Shaughnessy Park area and develop the R.B.
 Russell career lab.